 Mike is a highly respected legal writer and lecturer among personal injury lawyers in New York State.
 Every year he travels all across New York State to lecture to his fellow lawyers on aspects of personal injury law and how to successfully bring such claims against governmental entities including New York State and its counties, cities, towns and school districts.
 His annual "Update on Municipal Liability Law" is delivered across New York State under the auspices of the New York State Academy of Trial Lawyers.

 Mike is also a widely published author on personal injury law.
 He has published numerous articles in the New York State Bar Association Journal, the New York State Trial Lawyers "Bill of Particulars", and the Syracuse Law Review, to name a few.
+He is the Author of the chapter on Municipal Liability in the New York Bar Association Personal Injury Treatise (The Plaintiffs Personal Injury Action in New York State, which is a premier treatise providing guidance to personal injury lawyers across New York State).
 He has also recently written and published a book, "Understanding Your New York Personal Injury Claim", to guide New York personal injury claimants through the claims process.
 (The book can be ordered free by clicking the link).

 Before becoming a lawyer, Mike lived in Spain and France for 7 years, where he mastered both the Spanish and French languages, received a Master's degree in Spanish from Middlebury College in Vermont, and spent several years teaching and translating English, Spanish and French.
 He also speaks basic Italian.
 He has many Spanish speaking personal injury clients.